Are you enthusiastic, resilient, excited to embrace change and passionate about providing an excellent service to families in our localities?

 If so, Cambridgeshire Community Services 0-19 Healthy Child Programme (School Nursing) would welcome you to join our team.

-Applications will be welcomed from experienced and newly qualified School Nurses.
+Applications will be welcomed from experienced and School Nurses due to qualify.

 Why not click on the link to the Job Description and find out more about the role.

 We look forward to receiving your application!Main duties of the jobCambridgeshire Community Service are able to offer